haziqariff703/Car_Rental_System_Safaziq/README.md

 # Car Rental System (CRS) - IMS566 Project

 ## Description
 This project is a web-based prototype for a Car Rental Management System.
 It allows administrators to view the dashboard status, manage the car fleet, and view rental records.
-It simulates a real-world application using static HTML, Bootstrap CSS, and JavaScript.
+It simulates a real-world application using static HTML, Bootstrap CSS, W3 Schools, and JavaScript.

 ## Features
 - **Authentication:** Secure-looking login page with validation.